vaadin/base-starter-flow-osgi/README.md

 resources are bundled into one file which is packaged into the web app Jar automatically.
 Webjars section also should be omitted.

+## Deploying Vaadin specific bundles to OSGi container

+Vaadin application generally contains dependencies to other bundles: e.g. Vaadin components like `Button`, `TextField` , etc. Every Vaadin component is based on a Web Component which is represented by frontend resources.
+All frontend resources are built into a bundle along with Vaadin WAB.
+As a result:
+ - any Vaadin component bundle update is possible only within the same minor version, so that the Web Component version stays the same (and only Java code is updated).
+We don't recommend updating any version over a minor for Flow or the web component Flow integrations (even though it's not prevented anyhow at the moment).
+ - Updating any bundle that has frontend resources requires that the frontend build goal `build-frontend` is run and the WAB is redeployed to get the static frontend bundle updated.

 ## Limitations

 Here is a list of things which are not currently supported: